 TAS orders may only be matched with other TAS orders for the same contract.
-During central auction (i.e., call action), TAS orders will be matched by the principle of "maximum trading volume"; during continuous trading, TAS orders will be matched by the principle of time priority.
+TAS orders are matched by the "trading volume maximization" rule during central auction and by price-time priority during continuous auction.

-134 What are the attributes of TAS orders for crude oil futures?
+135 What are the attributes of TAS orders for crude oil futures?